guettli/slow-boring-clear-fast/README.md

 [Swarm intelligence](https://en.wikipedia.org/wiki/Swarm_intelligence) flow.
 Start by talking.
 Don't present your prepared list.
 I am sure that all important points will be mentioned by someone.

-It is likely that you don't need to use this technique in the group.
+It is likely that you don't need to use this technique in the meeting.

 But sometimes the discission gets stuck.
 People talk and talk and no progress is visible.

-Then be brave and ask if you are allowed to ???? (todo: find matching term) the discussion.
+Then be brave and ask if you are allowed to slow down the discussion to make it more boring.

 Then ask: Which options do we have?
 Write down the options with prefixes: "V1: ..., V2: ....".
 All present people should be able to see these options.